NSGC Online Education Center

 4. Discuss considerations for test selection and associated methodologies

-The National Society of Genetic Counselors (NSGC) has authorized National Society of Genetic Counselors (NSGC) to offer up to 1 Category 1 contact hours for Practice Recommendations for Genetic Testing of Ataxias.
-The American Board of Genetic Counseling (ABGC) will accept CEUs earned at this program for the purposes of genetic counselor certification and recertification.
+The National Society of Genetic Counselors (NSGC) has authorized the National Society of Genetic Counselors (NSGC) to offer up to .01 CEUs or 1 Category 1 contact hour for the activity, Practice Recommendations for Genetic Testing of Ataxias.
+The American Board of Genetic Counseling (ABGC) will accept CEUs earned by participating in this program for the purposes of genetic counselor recertification.

 Successful Completion: